 Similarly, you can also use some of your Flexible Spending Account (FSA) funds to buy a brand new massage chair.
 Though, unlike HSA, only $500 can be rolled over to the subsequent year.
 Also, the FSA plan doesn't mention the inclusion or exclusion of massage therapy or massage chair in its eligible item's list.
 Since it is not in the excluded items, you can try to convince your insurance company about your plan of using your FSA money to buy a massage chair.
 If you provide all the necessary documentation to them, you might get the approval.

 Getting your insurance company to pay for a massage chair can be a tricky job, but it's not at all impossible.
 You just have to keep trying.
-You'll come across many obstacles, but we're sure that you'll not get cornered.
+You will come across many obstacles, but we are sure that you will not get cornered.
 Do not hesitate to ask any sort of question from your health insurance policy manager.
 Make your case and make it strong.
 Get all the necessary medical prescriptions if you have a chronic back pain issue.
 If you don't have chronic back pain, you can still try and pay from your HSA and FSA funds.

 If you are looking for a perfect massage chair that can make your pain, stress, and tension go away, please call us at (833) 627-7245 or chat with our representatives.
 We'll help you with all of your queries.